nickpagz/eye-tracker/README.md

 python main.py
 ```

+You will likely get a permissions error on first run (on a mac).
+You should see a popup asking for access to your camera.
+Click "Allow" and run the script again.

 The app will run in the background and monitor your eye activity.
 When you've been looking at the screen for 20 minutes, it will notify you to take a break.

 ## Privacy